theomessin/vue-chat-scroll/readme.md

 ### Events

 - **v-chat-scroll-top-reached**
 Will be triggered when the top of scrollbar is reached.
-The config option **always** must be set to false for working properly.
+If you are using this event for prepending items to the list then also make sure that the config option **always** is set to false.
 ``` html
 <ul class="messages" v-chat-scroll="{always: false}" @v-chat-scroll-top-reached="customMethod">
   <li class="message" v-for="n in messages">{{ n }}</li>